danielq1985/rfm_update/README.md

 - The dataset is from a real sprinkler service company.
 - Our questions: Who are our customers?
 How can we leverage our data with specific marketing?

-now we can anylyze the different types of customers and predict